Lake Tsomgo

-Tsomgo Lake, also known as Tsongmo Lake or Changgu Lake, is a glacial lake in the East Sikkim district of the Indian state of Sikkim, some 40 km from the capital Gangtok.
+Tsomgo Lake, also known as Tsongmo Lake or Changgu Lake, is a glacial lake in Changu in the Gangtok district of the Indian state of Sikkim, some 40 km from the capital Gangtok.
 Located at an elevation of 3753 m, the lake remains frozen during the winter season.
 The lake surface reflects different colours with change of seasons and is held in great reverence by the local Sikkimese people.
 Buddhist monks prognosticated after studying the changing colours of the lake.

 Etymology

-In Bhutia language the name Tsomgo is made of two words 'Tso' meaning "lake" and 'Mgo' meaning "head" which gives the literal meaning as "source of the lake".
+In Sikkimese language the name Tsomgo is made of two words 'Tso' meaning "lake" and 'Mgo' meaning "head" which gives the literal meaning as "source of the lake".

 Topography

 The lake is surrounded by steep mountains which are covered with snow during winter.
 During summer the snow cover melts and forms the source for the lake.
 The lake which remains frozen in winter season, sometimes extending up to May, receives an average annual precipitation of 1183 mm with temperatures recorded in the range of 0–25 C.

 The lake is about 40 km away from Gangtok on the Gangtok-Nathula highway.
 Further, the road to Nathu La skirts the lake on the north side.
 The Chinese border crossing is only some 5 km east-northeast in a straight line, but some 18 km by road.